hussam-abuasbeh/syntrix-llm-infrastructure/README.md

 ## Current Status

-Syntrix is currently a working MVP under active development.
+Syntrix is a complete working AI system with its core reasoning, validation, and structured generation pipeline implemented.

 The core pipeline currently focuses on: